Finding Couples Therapy Near Me

 Stop talking to your friends about it

-Our friends tend to agree with whatever it is we are saying about our significant other.
+Our friends tend to agree with whatever we are saying about our significant other.
 So, instead of providing you with real honest feedback that you may need to hear, they jump in and bash the other person with you.
-The problem with this is that relationship problems always have two sides.
+The problem with this is that relational problems always have two sides.
 If you are unwilling to see where you might have gone wrong, many times a friend isn't the best person to point it out to you.
 Instead, they are going to try to support you and blame the other person.

-So, if you want to work through your relationship trouble, stop taking all your relationship problems to your friends unless you have a friend that isn't afraid to tell you the truth even if you aren't going to want to hear it.
+So, if you want to work through your relationship trouble, stop taking your problems to your friends unless you have a friend that isn't afraid to tell you the truth even if you aren't going to want to hear it.

 Work At It